g1eng/httpfilter/README.md

 router.GET("/api/path/somewhere", someRouterAuthWrapper(yourHandler))
 ```

-Many of wrapper functions in this package are implemented in `AuthWrapper` and `RouterAuthWrapper`, including basic authentication, IP filtering, header validation, and so on.
+Many of wrapper functions in this package are implemented in `AuthWrapper` type, including basic authentication, IP filtering, header validation, and so on.
+You can apply single basic authentication for a simple but a little secured route with following snippet:

 ```go
 package example